What is Career and Technical Education (CTE)?

 TCD is part of the high school's curriculum, so there is no tuition cost to the student.
 A few high schools add a surcharge to register for a TCD program; this fee is not collected by TCD.

-Each TCD program has a kit fee for books and supplies.
+Each TCD program has a flat kit fee for books and supplies (exception: Cosmetology -- see link for all fee information).
 Some programs require a uniform or supplies that the student purchases directly from a vendor.
-See the "Fees per Program" link on the homepage, or on the individual program listings on this website for the program's estimated fees/costs for the upcoming school year.
+See the "Fee Payments" link on the homepage, or on the individual program listings on this website for the program's estimated fees/costs for the upcoming school year.

 Is TCD for the college-bound student?